boogie-org/boogie/Test/civl/inductive-sequentialization/abd.md

 ## Algorithm 2 ABD simulation of a multi-writer register in a message-passing system.

+Below is the original algorithm for reference:
 ```

 function queryPhase():